kkarakamis/Elevation-Data-Query-with-Microservices/README.md

 # Elevation-Data-Query-with-Microservices

-There are 4 Java Spring project for System.
+There are 5 Java Spring project for System;

 dtedelevationdb reads, parses and write informations to database